 There are also boat excursions around the island to explore its most famous caves and even the possibility of snorkeling in the Atlantic Ocean.

-To get there, you first need to find your way to Peniche’s harbor where you can catch a boat to the Berlenga Island.
 Although there are some public transportation options, if you’re planning to visit as a day trip from Lisbon, your best bet is to rent a car.

-It will take you around an hour to get Peniche, and then approximately 30 minutes on the boat.
 Peniche and its surrounding area are known as Portugal’s Silver Coast, which is also worth exploring if you find the time.

 Maria and Rui | Two Find A Way